-Two applications of Poast, Poast Plus, or Select Max in combination with good crop competition will usually provide good control or suppression of bermudagrass.
+Two applications of Poast, Poast Plus, or clethodim (various formulations) in combination with good crop competition will usually provide good control or suppression of bermudagrass.
 See Table 4 for application rates and weed size for treatment.
 Always include a crop oil concentrate in the spray mixture.